beshu-tech/readonlyrest-docs/elasticsearch.md

 ```yml
 client_authentication: true
 ```
-under `ssl` or `ssl_internode` section.
-This option is applicable for both ssl configuration types.
+under `ssl` section.
+This option is applicable only for REST API external ssl.

 Both `certificate_verification` and `client_authentication` can be enabled with single property `verification`.
  Using this property is deprecated and allowed because of backward compatibility support.
 Specialized properties make configuration more readable and explicit.